Operator algebras generated by left invertibles

-Representations of operator algebras are often formed by choosing sufficiently nice linear maps on a Hilbert space that encapsulate the features of some underlying algebraic object.
+Representations of operator algebras are often formed by choosing sufficiently nice linear maps on a Hilbert space that encode the features of some underlying algebraic object.
 Often, these maps are rigid in the sense that they will preserve Hilbert space structure from the domain into their range.